ashaqragit/odin-recipes/README.md

 # Recipes

-i sed recipes from https://amiraspantry.com/mansaf-recipe/#recipe-ingredients
+i used recipes from https://amiraspantry.com/mansaf-recipe/#recipe-ingredients